sanjayseshan/spikeprime-vscode/README.md

 1) Download the latest VS Code (currently 1.44.0) from https://code.visualstudio.com/ and install it.
 The default options will work.
 2) Go to Control Panel and uninstall all exising versions of Python if needed
 3) Install the latest version of Python 3 from https://python.org/.
 Enable the "Add Python to PATH" option at the bottom of the install window and chose "Install Now" <img src="https://docs.python.org/3/_images/win_installer.png">
 4) Download https://github.com/sanjayseshan/spikeprime-tools/archive/v0.0.3.zip and unzip it.
 Run the file (double-click) install.windows.bat to install to your hard drive on C:\.
 If the installer fails, try running as Administrator.
 Windows Defender might flag it as an unrecognized installer.
-I promise it is safe, so you can just allow it to run.
-You can check the source code files for yourself if you want to make sure that it is safe to install.
+Just allow it to run.
 If it continues to fail, it is probably because you forgot to add Python to your path or you installed Python 2.
 5) Download https://github.com/sanjayseshan/spikeprime-vscode/releases/download/v0.0.2/spikeprime-0.0.2.vsix
 6) Open VS Code and press Ctrl-Shift-P. Type in "Install from VSIX" and then select the spikeprime-0.0.2.vsix file you downloaded.
 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/installvsix.JPG?raw=true">